Beijing accuses NATO of exaggerating 'China threat theory' - RFI

 NATO Secretary General Jens Stoltenberg said the allies would seek to cooperate with China on global issues like climate change -- but decried Beijing's increasingly assertive stance on other issues.

-It came a day after the Chinese embassy in Britain hit back at the G7 for "political manipulation" after the group criticised China's human rights record in Xinjiang and Hong Kong.
+The exchange came a day after the Chinese embassy in Britain hit back at the G7 for "political manipulation" after the group criticised China's human rights record.

+In a communique after a three-day summit in England, G7 leaders slammed China over abuses against pro-democracy activists in Hong Kong and minorities in the Xinjiang region.

+Human rights groups say China has rounded up an estimated one million Uyghurs and other minorities in Xinjiang into internment camps, which Beijing says is to eradicate Islamic extremism.

 © 2021 AFP